msampath25/alignfix/README.md

 ```
 python setup.py install --user
 ```
 If the install was successful, typing ```alignfix --help``` should show a useful message.
-Note: depending on your operating system, you might need to add some commands in front for it to run.
+Note: depending on your operating system, you might need to add some commands in front to make your script file executable.

 ## Mandatory Command Line Arguments
 - `--genome`, `-g`: Fasta format of genome